 Space and Time

 A place and time must be selected prior to an intervention.
-It is important to choose a place which offers privacy such as the family home.
+It is important to choose a place that offers privacy such as the family home.
 A time should be chosen that is convenient for the individual with addiction and is most likely to be sober (and of sound mind).
 This is the optimal time for the individual to possibly consider treatment options.

 Planning What to Say